sha5p/Assignment_1_Branching_Decisions_Ethan_Perkins/README.md

 		await get_tree().create_timer(1).timeout
 		get_tree().change_scene_to_file("res://Scences/Levels/good_ending.tscn")
 ```
-Alternativly the two diffrent dialogues could have been run under the same timline and then running through the built in if, else checker in dialogic.
-However this was not done as two distinctive timelines depending on the ending results is cleaner if others were to read through rather then having a long dialogic sciprt.
+Alternatively, the two different dialogues could have been run under the same timeline and then run through the built-in if, else checker in dialogic.
+However, this was not done as two distinctive timelines depending on the ending results are cleaner if others were to read through rather than having a long dialogic script.

 ### **Interactions and Level Design**